 Since several cards offer this benefit, make sure you consider the other benefits of your credit card options, such as the points they earn, trip delay protection, purchase protection, elite status, or airport lounge access.

-If your priority is earning tons of valuable and transferable points on a daily basis, you might choose the Chase Sapphire Reserve℠ Card — it earns 3X Ultimate Rewards points per dollar on dining and travel purchases, and it comes with a Priority Pass Select membership for lounge access.
+If your priority is earning tons of valuable and transferable points on a daily basis, you might choose the Chase Sapphire Reserve® Card — it earns 3X Ultimate Rewards points per dollar on dining and travel purchases (and up to $1,000 in monthly grocery store purchases from November 1, 2020, to April 30, 2021), and it comes with a Priority Pass Select membership for lounge access.

 You’ll also receive a $300 travel credit that is automatically applied to your first $300 in travel purchases each cardmember year (this includes taxis, Uber, Lyft, train tickets, flights, hotels, and more).

 If airport lounge access and elite status are your top priorities, The Platinum® Card from American Express provides access to Centurion Lounges and Delta Sky Clubs (when flying Delta) on top of a Priority Pass Select membership.